 The following priority and conditionals are used to formulate the destination SIP URI for the outbound calls made by Unified CVP.
-This description covers CONNECT messages which include labels from the ICM (VXML GW, CUCM, and so on), as well as calls to the ringtone service, recording servers, and error message playback service.
+This description covers CONNECT messages which include labels from the ICM (for example, VXML GW, and CUCM), as well as calls to the ringtone service, recording servers, and error message playback service.